kdeldycke/awesome-engineering-team-management/README.md

 ## Engineering to Management Transition

 The first step.
-The hardest: how to requalify oneself from an Individual Contributior (IC) to a front-line manager.
+The hardest: how to requalify oneself from an Individual Contributor (IC) to a front-line manager.

 * You always been a developer.
 Being offered [a management position is not a promotion.
 It is a change in career](https://fractio.nl/2014/09/19/not-a-promotion-a-career-change/).
 * [17 Reasons not to be a Manager](https://charity.wtf/2019/09/08/reasons-not-to-be-a-manager/) - An article to [discourage the faint-hearted recruits](https://youtu.be/b07887ZzKiw?t=40).